 The park is open year-round during the day

-The winter illumination is viewable from 3:30 to 9 p.m. from late October to early February
+The winter illumination is viewable from mid-October to mid-February.
+It lights up around 4:30 p.m.

-One of the wisteria trees is over a century old
+One of the wisteria trees is 160 years old

 April in Japan is a time of renewal: students start a new school year, graduates begin jobs, and cherry blossoms display their pink flowers for one short week before floating away.
 With many Japanese already in the mood for hanami—flower viewing parties, it should come as no surprise that many come out in droves to see the wisteria at Ashikaga Flower Park starting in May.

 However, it's not just wisteria that makes this park so famous.
-Well before Christmas, the park's ornate displays are augmented with massive light shows, making it a pleasant romantic getaway.
+In winter the park's ornate displays are augmented with massive light shows, making it a pleasant romantic getaway.
 During other seasons, roses, tulips, tropical water lilies and many other blooms color the landscape.

 Excellent dining and shopping

 Japan is famous for its variety of street food, particularly in the summer when festivals are ubiquitous.
-Ashikaga Flower Park offers wisteria-flavored snacks, both savory and sweet.
+The most popular menu item is the wisteria-flavored soft serve ice cream.

-If you need gifts to bring back home, you'll find no shortage of shops and stores offering jewelry, clothes and unusual souvenirs.
-The selection changes with each flowering season.
+If you need gifts to bring back home, you'll find no shortage of shops and stores offering accessories, clothes and unusual souvenirs.